hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 Production load testing is a great tool for identifying all sorts of unknown unknowns in your system.
 It’s a great fitness function - in evolutionary architecture terms, for proactively and very visibly enforcing certain performance related properties of your system.

-It’s a great guard rail for helping you build safety margins around your SLOs, because just because your system could handle its usual daily traffic peak yesterday, does not mean it will still be able to do it today.
+It’s a great guard rail for helping you build safety margins around your SLOs -- just because your system could handle its usual daily traffic peak yesterday, it won't necessarily still be able to do it today.
 And again, if you’re expecting a high-traffic event, the only way to be able to say that “yes, we can handle it” with a high degree of confidence is to test it.
 You don’t want real users to do it for you, and you don’t want to “hope” that things will be OK.

 The ability to load test in production is a signal, a very good signal, of a high overall quality bar.